Using the OAuth Client Policy

 6. Click Apply.

-Configure outbound identity
+Configure outbound identity and Assign PKI Keys

 If the Resource Owner flow is being used, two outbound identities are required, one for the end user and the other for the client identity.